-As required by the RIPA Codes of Practice, the Authority undertakes an annual review of the Brigade's use of the Regulation of Investigatory Powers Act 2000 (RIPA).
+- 26. As required by the RIPA Codes of Practice, members undertake an annual review of the Brigade's use of the Regulation of Investigatory Powers Act 2000 (RIPA).
+The Brigade's use of RIPA is undertaken as part of the preparation of the Annual Governance Statement, and the Committee performs the review on behalf of the Authority. - 27.
 A policy governing LFEPA's use of RIPA was approved by the Authority on 22 November 2012 (FEP 2011).
 LFEPA was inspected by the Office of Surveillance Commissioners in December 2012.
-The RIPA policy was reviewed and revised by the Authority on 27 October 2015 (FEP2326).
-There were no applications for any RIPA authorisations in 2015/16, nor were there any previous authorisations that continued into 2015/16.
-LFEPA therefore continues to make no use of RIPA powers.

-There were two complaints identified as confidential reporting (whistleblowing) cases in 2015/16.
-One concerned an allegation of surveillance and the other concerned an allegation over the appropriateness of fire safety measures in a premises.
-Both were dealt with by the Director of Operations.
+The RIPA policy was last revised by the Authority on 1 October 2015 (FEP2513) to take account of senior management changes.
+There were no applications for any RIPA authorisations in 2016/17, nor were there any previous authorisations that continued into 2016/17.
+LFEPA therefore continues to make no use of RIPA powers. - 28.
+There were 10 complaints identified as confidential reporting (whistleblowing) cases in 2016/17.
+All complaints have been investigated (or are the subject of ongoing investigations), and the appropriate management action has been taken in each case.